Jheim12/larry_on_fire/README.md

 3. Wordcloud with the most frequent words found in the tweets
 4. Topic modeling form the tweets

-My main task was to implement the line chart (code in ´ui/line_chart.py´) and set up the code for the virtual environment (code in ´install.sh´).
+My main task was to implement the line chart (code in `ui/line_chart.py`) and set up the code for the virtual environment (code in `install.sh`).
 However, I also helped my teammates debug whenever needed.
 Please use the instructions below to interact with the application.

 ### Installing the Application